hammadshaikhha/hammadshaikhha.github.io/_pages/cv.md

 Working Papers
 ======
+* Improving Online Learning Through Course Design: A Microeconomic Approach (2021)
+* Provision of Online Public Goods: Evidence From a Peer Discussion Board (2020)
+* The Impact of Information Disclosure on Student Course Selection (2018), with Robert McMillan and Linda Wang
 * Revisiting the Racial Achievement Gap: Evidence from Recent US Panel Data (2017)
-* The Impact of Information Disclosure on Student Course Selection (2018), with Robert McMillan and Linda Wang

 Work in Progress
 ======
-* Nudging Students Towards Self Regulated Learning: Experimental Evidence from an Online Course, with Lisa Lim, Joseph Jay Williams, and Jen Campbell.
+* Understanding Gender Gaps in STEM: A Estimable Model of College Major Choice, with Robert McMillan and Linda Wang
+* Mitigating Student Procrastination Through Personalized Reminders: Evidence From a Adaptive Field Experiment, with Joseph Jay Williams and Angela Zavaleta Bernuy

 Refereed Conference Proceedings
 ======